-Figure 2.5: Oil and grease monitoring results at LDP001
+Figure 2.8: Oil and grease monitoring results at LDP001

 Note that all oil and grease results less than the laboratory reporting limit (<5mg/L) is recorded as a zero result in Figure 2.8.
+There were no oil and grease results above the trigger value recorded during the reporting period.

-During the reporting period there were two exceedances of the total suspended solids criteria and one exceedance of the oil and grease criteria at the licenced discharge point, these occurred on the:
+During the reporting period there were no exceedances of the water quality criteria at the licenced discharge point for pH, Total Suspended Solids or Oil and Grease.